ToposInstitute/RelationalThinking-Book/chp1-directed-graphs.md

 We've come up with one way to describe a directed graph to a computer.
 But is it the best way?
 Are there other approaches we should consider?

-Under our current method each arrow is assigned a unique source vertex and a unique target vertex.
-What would happen if we flip the direction of the assignment?
-That is, instead of the assignment starting from arrow, we can instead start from vertices, and assign to each vertex a source arrow and/or a target arrow.
+In our current approach each arrow gets assigned a unique source vertex and a unique target vertex.
+What would happen if we flip the direction of that assignment?
+That is, instead of the assignment starting from the arrows, we instead start from vertices, assigning each vertex as a source or target to the arrows.

 ![whoops!](./assets/Ch1/WhichWay.gif)
 *What does it mean when connections flow in opposite directions?*